 Nothing remains to indicate the factory’s original function, at least not from what I observed during my visit in March 2017.
 Inside you’ll find only dust and discarded spray paint canisters from the street artists who trespass here to practice their craft.
 The critical clue was gleaned from the feed of this Instagram account in the form of a hashtag that read “canning factory”.
 That was enough to locate the relevant records and piece together some of the story, what little there is.
 Such factories are exceedingly common in Taiwan and there’s nothing particularly extraordinary about this one.

 Yuanlin is changing fast and it is only a matter of time before this place disappears forever.
 All it takes is one high-profile media report to get the wrecking ball rolling, but it would be no great loss.
 The people of this city deserve better than to have this unsightly complex in their midst, especially in such a historic area of town.
-The network of alleyways surrounding the factory conceal a number of other, more interesting historic sites, but I’ll save that for another post.
+The network of alleyways surrounding the factory conceal a number of other, more interesting historic sites, all of which are covered in this extensive post about what else you’ll find around town.

 - Yìchéng Packaged Foods Canning Factory Company Ltd. 義成發食品罐頭廠股份有限公司 is the official name of the company. ↩